mhnam/Data-Structure/Chp6/chp6.md

 a path from u to v exists for every pair u, v in V. While **weakly connected** implies that there is a path between any vertex as undirected path.

-**Connected Component** is an undirected graph is a maximal connected subgraph,
+**Connected Component** is an undirected graph is a maximal connected subgraph.

 ### Implementation
 We can implement graph using 1) adjacency matrix or 2) adjacency list